KelvinNewtype/Random-Surrealism/README.md

 ## 🎨 Styling & Aesthetics

-The project employs simple but effective CSS techniques to enhance its artistic feel:
+This project employs simple but effective CSS  to enhance its artistic feel:

 - **Pixelated Canvas** – The `image-rendering: pixelated` property enhances the retro aesthetic.
 - **Bold, Vibrant Colors** – A dynamic color scheme ensures engaging visuals.